Myrmidonut/dungeon/README.md

     - increase level
     - upgrades
       - upgrade with bones, metal
-  - craft equipment
+  - crafting
     - find materials on monsters
+    - materials
+      - cloth
+      - bones
+      - organs
+      - metal
     - tools
-      - knife 2 x cloth
-      - saw 2 x bones
-      - spoon 2 x organs
+      - one for each material
-      - hammer 2 x metal
+      - 2 x materials from looting
-      - improved tool

 - randomly generated maps
   - save place at the end